 Top preventative measures to avoid getting sick

 - Be vaccinated for COVID-19 and the flu

 - Keep hand sanitizers in backpacks and the car

 - Inventory your medicine cabinet for prescriptions, over-the-counter medications and a working thermometer

 - Stocking your preferred pain-reducing/anti-fever medication is especially important in the winter.
 Ask your pediatrician for the correct dose now so you have it available for nighttime fevers.

-At GoHealth Urgent Care, we're here to help you stay as healthy and happy as possible in 2023 and beyond.
+At our urgent care centers, we're here to help you stay as healthy and happy as possible in 2023 and beyond.
 If you have questions about how to feel your best in the new year, please visit one of our pediatric urgent care centers.